Vasectomy Reversal

 How successful is vasectomy reversal?

+In the right hands, incredibly successful.
 While length of time and location of your vasectomy are factors in the success of reversal, there is no time cutoff where reversal will not work.
 At the time of surgery, we analyze fluid from the vas deferens for color, consistency and contents to determine if a direct connection is possible.
-For men who undergo vasovasostomy (direct reconnection), 90+ percent of men have sperm in their ejaculate postoperatively.
-For men who need a bypass procedure (vasoepididymostomy), the success rate is 60-70 percent.
+In our practice, for men who undergo vasovasostomy (direct reconnection), 99 percent of men have sperm in their ejaculate postoperatively.

 To learn more about vasectomy reversal and whether or not it is right for you, click below to book an appointment.